losizm/scamper/README.md

 #### Serving Static Files

-You can add a request handler at a moint path to serve static files from a source directory.
+You can add a request handler at a mount path to serve static files from a source directory.

 ```scala